SuboptimalEng/graphite/README.md

-# ⚠️ Do not use this to edit your markdown files -- the code is unpolished.
+# ⚠️ Do not use this app to edit your markdown files!

 # Graphite
 #### ✍️ A local-first Markdown note-taking app built with Vue.js and Electron.